-Comparing histories of “emerging media”—from telescopes and cameras to computers and AI—I explore how changing techniques of visual mediation reshape our views of the world and one another.
+Comparing emergent media of different moments—from telescopes and cameras to smartphones and AI—I explore how changing techniques of visual mediation reshape our views of the world and one another.

-I teach in the Art Department at Stony Brook University, where I direct M.A. and Ph.D.
-Programs in Art History and Criticism.
-I also direct an interdepartmental Certificate in Media, Art, Culture, and Technology, and am affiliated with the Institute for Advanced Computational Science.
+I teach in the Art Department at Stony Brook University, where I am also affiliated with the Institute for Advanced Computational Science and Alda Center for Communicating Science.
+I serve on the Journal of Visual Culture editorial board.

 I earned a doctorate from UC Berkeley in Rhetoric with Emphases in Film and in New Media, a hands-on master’s degree in Interactive Telecommunications (ITP) from NYU, and an undergraduate degree in English from Princeton.